*In the event of an emergency, dial 911

 Charlie Lake Fire Department

 The Charlie Lake Fire Department (CLFD) is run by the Peace River Regional District.
-This department has a full-time fire chief and deputy chief and about 30 volunteer firefighters operating out of one fire hall.
+This department has a full-time fire chief and deputy chief and about 30 volunteer firefighters.
+The fire hall is located just off the Alaska Highway in Charlie Lake.

-The CLFD actively recruits once a year from March to July.
-If you are located within a 15 minute drive of Charlie Lake and looking for a challenging and rewarding opportunity to serve your community, you are a viable candidate to become a volunteer firefighter.
-To receive updates on the recruitment drive for each year, register for a Have Your Say account here.
+The CLFD actively recruits for volunteers every year.
+If you live within a 15-minute drive of Charlie Lake and are looking for a challenging and rewarding opportunity to serve your community, you can become a firefighter.
+To learn more about joining the CLFD, review the New Recruit Guide below and register for a Have Your Say account to receive updates.

 13065 Firehall Rd